-When I was told about this seminary and the fact that it is the oldest seminary in Asia, I had no clue what a seminary is – but thanks to Google I learnt that it is the place where priests in Christian tradition are trained.
+When I was told about this seminary and the fact that it is the oldest seminary in Asia, I had no clue what a seminary is.
+Thanks to Google I learned that it is the place where priests in Christian tradition are trained.
 So to tick off another first, I made my first visit to Rachol Seminary in Rachol, South Goa.

 The wall murals all over the walls of the seminary were the high point of this visit.
-There are so many wall murals – that is paintings that are directly painted on the walls, that you can spend the whole day appreciating and understanding them.
+There are so many wall murals – that is paintings that are directly painted on the walls.
+You can spend the whole day appreciating and understanding them.
 I do not understand Christian themes too much, but I could appreciate the detailing in the paintings in subtle colors.
-To see scenes of Christ’s lives with women in saris is something that makes the paintings unique – for seamlessly blending the local sensibilities with the themes of another land.
+To see scenes from Christ’s lives with women in saris is something that makes the paintings unique – for seamlessly blending the local sensibilities with the themes of another land.
 I wish there was a way to guide visitors through these paintings.

-I spoke to Noel, a teacher at this seminary and he explained me how the seminary works and how the students are selected and then trained for 7 years before they can become priests.
+I spoke to Noel, a teacher at this seminary and he explained to me how the seminary works.
+How the students are selected and then trained for 7 years before they can become priests.
 Candidates need to be a graduate and if they are not – they are provided support here to complete their graduation.
 I was surprised to hear that besides philosophy and theology, they are taught science as well.
-In fact the physicist in me came out and we ended up discussing a few theories of philosophy of physics.
+In fact, the physicist in me came out and we ended up discussing a few theories of the philosophy of physics.

 The Rachol village was originally called Raitur and Rachol is probably the Portuguese rendition of it.
 What is not common knowledge but well documented on the Goa Tourism website is that this was originally a Shiva temple.
 Excavations in the central courtyard have led to the discovery of a statue of Nandi – the vehicle of Shiva and other Hindu sculptures.
 I did not see any sign of them in the seminary or even the acknowledgment of the same – a case of selective documentation of the history.